 This causes irritation to the lining of the esophagus (esophagitis) which can cause bleeding and scarring.
 Patients often complain of a burning sensation in their chest and a sour taste in their mouth.

 Vomiting as well as diarrhea induced by laxative abuse lead to changes in electrolytes such as low sodium, low potassium, and low chloride.
 In addition, patients become very dehydrated as water is lost through vomiting and diarrhea.

 These electrolyte changes can lead to weakness, muscle breakdown, cardiac problems, and even death.
-Treatment involves stopping purging behaviors and gentle replacement of fluids and electrolytes.
+Anorexia recovery involves stopping purging behaviors and gentle replacement of fluids and electrolytes.